 hmv presents: My Inspiration - A New Podcast

-My Inspiration is a new series from hmv in which we give musicians, actors, filmmakers and producers the chance to take a welcome break from talking about themselves and instead talk about their greatest inspiration - someone who has been a big influence on their lives and their own work.
+My Inspiration is a podcast series from hmv in which we give musicians, actors, filmmakers and producers the chance to take a welcome break from talking about themselves and instead talk about their greatest inspiration - someone who has been a big influence on their lives and their own work.